7 Things to Remember when Switching Curriculum

 Implement with Fidelity and Integrity

 When schools purchase a curriculum, it’s understood that they will implement the curriculum 100% as it was designed.
 This is called fidelity.
 Otherwise, schools are unable to achieve the promised results because they have deviated from the proven method.
 Especially as schools are just starting out with a new curriculum, it is highly encouraged to implement it with fidelity.
 Once schools have implemented the curriculum from start to finish (ie. an entire year), then discussions can occur about what to tweak to better meet the unique needs of students at a particular school.
 Flexibility allows the curriculum to be more personalized without sacrificing the benefits of the curriculum.
 This is how you ensure curriculum is implemented with integrity- where content and personalization marry.
 Be cautious with any changes- small, simple tweaks only.
 Reflect and reassess often to ensure student achievement increases.
+[Listen to what Linda has to say about curriculum (especially when it comes to fidelity and flexibility) in this podcast episode about balancing it all as a reading teacher.]

 These 7 reminders will help teachers and students be successful when switching curriculum.
 If you’re looking for more ways to improve teacher effectiveness in the classroom, download the Instructional Best Practices PD Mega Bundle.